devanshbatham/devanshbatham/README.md

 Hi, this is [Devansh ⚡](https://x.com/0xAsm0d3us).
 I break things for a living and help others understand why they broke.

-I've spent the nearly a decade in security, from hunting bugs, to studying DNS and supply chain weaknesses, to auditing smart contracts, and reviewing vulnerability reports as a triager at [HackerOne](https://hackerone.com).

-Along the way, I've reported hundreds of vulnerabilities to 100+ companies, built some [open-source tools 🏗️](https://devansh.bearblog.dev/projects/) that people seem to find useful (over 10k+ GitHub Stars), and led large-scale penetration tests across every kind of infrastructure imaginable.

-I’ve seen security from every angle - bug hunter, vulnerability researcher, triager, blockchain security auditor, open source developer, and now as Team Lead, Technical Services (Triage) at [HackerOne](https://hackerone.com). .
+Nearly a decade in security.
+Bug hunting, Security research, DNS & Supply chain research, Smart contract audits, and Vulnerability triage at [HackerOne](https://hackerone.com).
+I've reported hundreds of bugs to 100+ companies, built [open-source tools](https://devansh.bearblog.dev/projects/) with 10k+ GitHub stars, and now lead Technical Services (Triage) at HackerOne.

 ------